AnderGalisteo/personal_blog_netlify/src/content/posts/2100-01-01-future-topics.md

 # Topics for the future!

 Collaborative book on Github.
-(Inspired by https://github.com/SystemsApproach/tcpcc)
+(Inspired by https://github.com/SystemsApproach/tcpcc and https://gist.github.com/bmcbride/62600e48274961819084)

 What are embedded devices?